tanducmai/myportfolio/content/posts/database-conceptual-design.md

 - When we see this relationship, we need to make an association table.
   - This table stores the two main tables' PKs as FKs.
   - Thus, that two tables do not store each other's PK.
-  - The association table's name can simply be a combination of the two main ones.
+  - If an appropriate name cannot for the association table cannot be invented, then just use a combination of the two main tables.

 ![Many-to-Many
 Multiplicity](/images/database-conceptual-design/many-to-many-1.png)